 About Pas de la Casa

-Pas de la Casa merged with neighbouring resort Soldeu in 2004 to form the giant Grandvalira area, opening up more than 200km (124 miles) of piste that’s served by a huge network of state-of-the-art, high-speed lifts.
+Pas de la Casa's ski area merged with neighbouring resort Soldeu in 2004 to form the giant Grandvalira area, opening up more than 200km (124 miles) of piste that's served by a huge network of state-of-the-art, high-speed lifts.

-The area has become one of the world’s leading ski regions, and the biggest in the Pyrenees.
-In fact it has grown so big that pistes have been extended over the border into France
+It's the largest ski area in the Pyrenees by some distance and has become one of the world's leading ski regions.
+In fact it has grown so big that pistes have been extended over the border into France.

 But as big as the ski area is, it's the village's border location, duty free status and snow sure altitude that have been, and continue to be, the key ingredients of Pas de la Casa's success.
 The resort also benefits from often warmer, sunnier conditions than centres in the Alps, thanks to its southerly latitude and relative proximity to the Mediterranean.

 Despite a gradual move upmarket and increasing amalgamation into the Grandvalira ski area, the resort maintains its strong independent identity and reputation as a base for hardcore snow sports fans and après-ski devotees; perhaps more than any other Andorran ski village.

 Pas de la Casa ski resort is part of the Grandvalira ski area, which takes up much of the northeastern region of the small principality of Andorra.
 Andorra is sandwiched between Spain to the west and France to the east in the Pyrenees mountains, and is about 160km (100 miles) north of the Mediterranean Sea.

 Top Elevation: 2640m